amir13872/fun-with-cousin/README.md

 # fun-with-cousin
-A funny programming with parsa.
+A funny programming with Parsa.

 # what is it?
 It's  just a repository of my programing with my cousin at weekend